• Skip to primary navigation

 Fossil Hunting

-The biggest draw to Dinosaur Provincial Park is of course the plethora of dinosaur fossils to be discovered!
+The biggest draw to Dinosaur Provincial Park is, of course, the plethora of dinosaur fossils to be discovered!
 The park is unique in that real dinosaur bones are littered amongst the rocks on the trails so it doesn’t take much effort or active exploration to explore fossil beds.
 A quirky technique to tell the difference between a rock and a fossil is the lick it and stick it method.
 The minerals in a fossil will become sticky when you give them a lick as opposed to a regular stone, which will just become wet.
 If it sticks to your tongue, it’s a fossil!

 Note: Although it is extremely easy to find dinosaur bones in the park, it is extremely illegal to take any home.